Habdi018/Toxic-MultiOutputClassifier/HuggingFace_notebook/README.md

-# BERT TOXIC MultiOutPut Classifier
+# BERT TOXIC MultiOutput Classifier

 This notebok is implemented in Google Colab (https://colab.research.google.com) using its free GPU.